Skip to content

 But a picture (or a codebase) tells a thousand words, and it can be really useful to see good practices put into action in an actual project.
 While we have a RAP package template that you can use as a base for your own project, this doesn’t show a fully armed and operational pipeline.

-That’s where the RAP example pipeline (python version) comes in!
-It's a simple pipeline that performs some aggregations on artificial HES data - and you can download and run it yourself!
+That’s where the RAP example pipeline comes in!
+It's a simple pipeline that performs some aggregations on artificial HES data - and you can download and run it yourself in Python or R!

 Read on to find out step-by-step how we made this pipeline…